United States and the United Nations: Israeli–Palestinian conflict

 The U.S. government's repeated opposition to Arab military actions has created much more tension between the U.S. government and the United Nations.
 The General Assembly Resolution 3379 (determining that Zionism is a form of racism and racial discrimination) of 1975 was strongly opposed by U.S. officials.
 In 1991, the General Assembly adopted Resolution 4686, which effectively negated Resolution 3379.
-Use of its veto power to prevent the Security Council from issuing resolutions condemning Israeli military action has frequently divided the U.S. from the Soviet Union, China and France in the Security Council; since 1989, the U.S. government has dissented against Security Council resolutions on 12 occasions out of 17 total instances when a permanent member vetoed.
+Use of its veto power to prevent the Security Council from issuing resolutions condemning Israel Defense Forces action has frequently divided the U.S. from the Soviet Union, China and France in the Security Council; since 1989, the U.S. government has dissented against Security Council resolutions on 12 occasions out of 17 total instances when a permanent member vetoed.
 Of these 12 occasions, only two related to issues other than the Israeli–Palestinian conflict.
 In 2009, the U.S. government abstained from Security Council Resolution 1860, which called for a halt to Israel's military response to Hamas rocket attacks, and the opening of the border crossings into the Gaza Strip.